mbabynames search ✿

 Esther Knox

-Put "noble and strong" next to "round hill" and you get a name that feels considered.
+Put "star" next to "round hill" and you get a name that feels considered.
 Esther Knox works on paper and out loud.
 At 2 syllables, Esther needs a shorter middle to stay balanced.
 Knox does that.

 Esther Lane